dalgard/meteor-viewmodel/README.md

 #### Enter key

-A function on the viewmodel is run when the enter key is pressed on the element.
+A method on the viewmodel is run when the enter key is pressed on the element.

 ```html
 <input type="text" {{bind 'enterKey: pressed'}}>